ServiceInnovationLab/serviceinnovationlab.github.io/_process/process-prediscovery.md

 * Gathering just enough information to frame in a concise way a potential initiative,
 * Will inform funding, sponsorship and resource requirements.

-As part of the lab’s operating model, this pre-discovery work was often resourced by the lab prior to seeking project funding from comissionsers.
+As part of the Lab’s operating model, this pre-discovery work was often resourced by the Lab prior to seeking project funding from comissionsers.

 #### Features